mammos_entity

 If no units are provided, then the ontology units are used, such as A/m

 in the example above.
-These units are SI units without numerical prefactors (such as kilo, milli, etc.)
+These units are SI units typically without numerical prefactors (such as kilo, milli, etc.)

 If units are provided, these are compared with the units expected for that entity.
 An error is raised if they do not match.
 This is good practice for extra clarity.